Arranging a Funeral

 We can arrange for an obituary notice to be put into the paper.

-We can contact local printers should you require an order of service, and we can recommend and contact a suitable venue for the funeral party to return to after the service.
+We can provide you with personalised order of service booklets should you require them, and we can recommend and contact a suitable venue for the funeral party to return to after the service.

 In case of cremation, we will discuss with you what you would like to do with your loved ones ashes, making you aware of all available options if you are undecided.